Visit the Google Summer of Code 2015 site for more details about the program this year.

 Participating in Google Summer of Code

 For those of you who would like to participate in the program, there are many resources available for you to learn more.
-Check out the information pages from the 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013 instances of the program to get a better sense of which projects have participated as mentoring organizations in Google Summer of Code each year.
+Check out the information pages from the 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014 instances of the program to get a better sense of which projects have participated as mentoring organizations in Google Summer of Code each year.
 If you are interested in a particular mentoring organization, just click on its name and you'll find more information about the project, a summary of their students' work and actual source code produced by student participants.
 You may also find the program Frequently Asked Questions (FAQs) pages for each year to be useful.
-Finally, check out all the great content and advice on participation produced by the community, for the community, on our program wiki.